India flag India: Investing in India

 FDI in Figures

 In recent years, India has implemented significant structural economic reforms aimed at enhancing the business environment.
 These reforms encompass liberalizing restrictions on foreign investment, updating bankruptcy and labour laws, abolishing retroactive taxation, and replacing state border taxes with a national Goods and Services Tax.
+Additionally, to streamline tax compliance for startups and foreign investors, the Income Tax Act of 1961 was amended in 2024 to eliminate angel tax and reduce the income tax rate on foreign company income.
 Nevertheless, persistent protectionist measures hinder the expansion of bilateral trade and pose challenges for Indian producers seeking integration into global supply chains.
 These measures include imposing some of the highest tariffs among major economies, promoting manufacturing localization to foster "self-reliance," and implementing India-specific standards and regulations that effectively exclude foreign goods and services.
 Global investors typically focus on India mainly because of its demographics, but also for its stable barometers, whether it be inflation, fiscal deficit or growth.
 However, the country still has several restrictive laws on foreign investment, excessive bureaucracy, and high levels of corruption.
 Still, given India’s growing demographics, and huge e-commerce and technological markets, activity in both areas is expected to grow in the upcoming years.
 FDI entering India is subject to either the "automatic route" or the "government route" review process.
 The majority of sectors fall under the automatic route, where foreign investors only need to notify India's central bank, the Reserve Bank of India (RBI), and adhere to applicable domestic laws and regulations for the respective sector.
 Conversely, investments in specific sensitive sectors, like defence, undergo scrutiny under the government route.
 This necessitates prior approval from the ministry overseeing the concerned sector, along with the agreement of DPIIT (Department for Promotion of Industry and Internal Trade).
-India ranks 40th among the 132 economies on the Global Innovation Index 2023 and 126th out of 184 countries on the 2023 Index of Economic Freedom.
+India ranks 39th among the 133 economies on the Global Innovation Index 2024 and 126th out of 184 countries on the latest Index of Economic Freedom.

 Foreign Direct Investment 202020212022